 How do we really know when it’s time to retire?
 What images do you have of the term “retirement?”
 To some it means enjoying life and golfing every day.
-For others, it means moving to a warm climate in places like Florida and Arizona.
+For others, it means moving to a warm climate.

 Some people have a foreboding vision of cotton-head hell and early-bird dinners.
 Many more experience a crippling fear of reduced income, getting old and being left behind.